Confluent for Kubernetes¶

 - Supports aggregated metrics export to Prometheus.

-You can use Confluent Operator and Confluent Control Center for a 30-day trial period without a license key.
+You can use Confluent for Kubernetes and Confluent Control Center for a 30-day trial period without a license key.

-See Add a license key if you have received a key for Confluent Operator.
+See Update Confluent Platform License if you have received a key for Confluent for Kubernetes.

 A comprehensive set of documentation is available for CFK.
 The following are some of the documents you can start with CFK: